Process + Fees

 What’s the damage?

-Pop in your details to access our fee calculator.
+Pop in your details to access our Project Handbook which includes a link to our fee calculator.

 “Before we started we didn't really have any idea how critical the relationship between client and architect would be.
 Jenny gave us confidence and we always felt like she was fully invested in our project.”